 Related Resources

-The Just Waters project and Centre for Human Rights Research (CHRR) are based in Winnipeg, Manitoba on the original lands of the Anishinaabeg, Ininiwak, Anisininewuk, and Dakota Oyate, and the National Homeland of the Red River Métis.
+The Just Waters project team lives, works and researches on original lands of Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate, Dene and Inuit, and on the National Homeland of the Red River Métis.
 We honour the lands, waters and relationships that sustain us.

 Is there a body of water that you live in relationship with?
 What do you love about the waters?
 Please submit a short phrase or word that expresses what you love about the waters, or the name of a body of water.
 Your submission will be sent to us and then integrated into the word cloud below.